Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center

 Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center - Jacksonville, NC

-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center is a mental health and substance abuse rehab center located at 200 Tarpon Trail in the 28546 zip code in Jacksonville, NC.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center is a mental health and substance abuse treatment facility located at 200 Tarpon Trail in the 28546 zip code in Jacksonville, NC.
 It is operated by a private for-profit organization.
-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides prescribes suboxone, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center include dialectical behavior therapy, motivational interviewing and substance use counseling approach.
-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance use treatment and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes internet use disorder treatment, treatment for gambling disorder and general addiction disorder treatment.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center include DBT, counseling for trauma victims and rational emotive behavioral therapy.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
+Other addiction treatment offered includes gambling disorder treatment, internet use disorder treatment and general addiction disorder treatment.

 Address: 200 Tarpon Trail, Jacksonville, NC 28546